2011-2012 Drive Results

 Watertown Middle School, Watertown, MA.

-Shirley Middle School, Shirley, MA.
+Hale Middle School, Stow, MA.

-New for 2010, Coats for Kids encouraged schools to share how they make their coat drive a success.
+For the second year, Coats for Kids encouraged schools to share how they make their coat drive a success.
 All schools that submitted a story received a 5% boost towards winning a prize in the Coats for Kids School Rewards program.
 Visit our Facebook page to read the wonderfully creative approaches and view videos and photos of the school’s efforts.